elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240807.md

   **(Alessandro shared some feedback on the thread linked above.)**

+Alessandro has a example of subsystem tracing - https://lists.elisa.tech/g/linux-features/topic/meet_on_aug_6/107661288

 ## Discussion on Features for Aerospace

 Continue the discussion series, now in a separate document:
 [Aerospace-Uses-Cases](../Aerospace-Uses-Cases.md) -- [[Next steps]](https://github.com/elisa-tech/wg-aerospace/blob/main/Aerospace-Uses-Cases.md#foreseeable-next-steps-tbc-at-on-of-the-next-meetings)